 Using a Charitable Remainder Trust

-A valuable estate planning tool AND lifetime income for the beneficiary.
+A valuable estate strategy tool AND lifetime income for the beneficiary.

-Charitable gift made during a person’s lifetime can serve as a valuable estate planning technique that offers three important tax benefits:
+Charitable gift made during a person’s lifetime can serve as a valuable estate strategy technique that offers three important tax benefits:

 1. The Estate Tax Break - A lifetime charitable gift removes assets and future appreciation from the transferor’s estate.